bchareyre/yade-mpi/doc/sphinx/installation.rst

 	* ENABLE_GTS: enable GTS-option (ON by default)
 	* ENABLE_GL2PS: enable GL2PS-option (ON by default)
 	* runtimePREFIX: used for packaging, when install directory is not the same is runtime directory (/usr/local by default)
+	* CHUNKSIZE: used, if you want several sources to be compiled at once.
+Increases compilation speed and RAM-consumption during it (1 by default).

 For using an extended parameters of cmake, please, follow the corresponding documentation on cmake-webpage.